jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     in SD_TOOLS the word SECT_D (dump sector) use a 32 bits number. added the word CLUST_D (dump first sector of a cluster).
 Usage (notice the point): number.
 CLUST_D

     PREVIOUS versions

-    Added direct file.4th transfer of PC to target SD_CARD.
+    Added direct file transfer from PC to the target SD_CARD.
-    Measured speed: 90 kbytes/s at 3Mbauds and 16MHz target clock, with "HCI" SD CARD.
+    Measured throughput with "HCI" SD CARD: 90 kbytes/s at 3Mbauds and 16MHz target clock.
     You can do it from scite editor (menu Tools) or by using specific bat files.
     Double click on these to see how to do.